Corvia/django-tenant-users/README.rst

 Creating a User
 ===============

-All users apart from the first public tenant user (see `Migrating and Creating the Public Tenant <migrating_>`_ for creating the first public tenant user) should be created through the object manager.
+All users apart from the first public tenant user (see `Migrating and Creating the Public Tenant <migrating-and-creating-the-public-tenant_>`_ for creating the first public tenant user) should be created through the object manager.

 .. code-block:: python

     user = TenantUser.objects.create_user(email="user@evilcorp.com", password='password', is_active=True)

 Currently all users rely on an email for the username.